| Title: | Use LaTeX Expressions in Plots |

 Returns a string that is a valid plotmath expression, given a LaTeX tree

-returned by parse_latex
+returned by parse_latex.

-render_latex(tokens, user_defined = list(), hack_parentheses = FALSE)
+render_latex(tokens, user_defined = list(), hack_parentheses = FALSE)render_latex(tokens, user_defined = list(), hack_parentheses = FALSE)

 tokens |